 Wild-caught salmon is not only a great source of protein, but it’s also an excellent way to obtain omega-3 fatty acids, which have been shown to have anti-inflammatory effects.
 Omega-3s can potentially help with hormonal balance and cardiovascular health, according to some studies.

 One study found evidence that omega-3s from fish have potential to act as nutritional therapeutic agents in prevention of obesity-related inflammation.

 You’ll also find vitamin D, B vitamins, selenium, potassium, phosphorus and more in salmon.
 An added benefit of all of these nutrients is that eating fish regularly may help boost brain function and your mood, as well as improve immunity, bone health and skin health.

-Like green tea, coffee contains both caffeine and antioxidants, which can help to reduce inflammation, promote alertness and mental well-being, improve stamina during workouts, and potentially control hunger.
+Like green tea, coffee contains both caffeine and antioxidants, which can help reduce inflammation, promote alertness and mental well-being, improve stamina during workouts, and potentially control hunger.

-Caffeine may also slightly boost your metabolic rate and curb hunger, helping you to stick to a healthy diet and resist temptations.
+Caffeine may also slightly boost your metabolic rate and curb hunger, helping you stick to a healthy diet and resist temptations.

-One study found that consuming caffeine about 30 minutes before a meal helped to suppress energy (calorie) intake during the meal.
+One study found that consuming caffeine about 30 minutes before a meal helped suppress energy (calorie) intake during the meal.

-For the greatest nutrient content, avoid conventional eggs and purchase only certified organic, pastured eggs, preferably from a local farmer if possible.
+For the greatest nutrient content, avoid conventional eggs, and purchase only certified organic, pastured eggs, preferably from a local farmer if possible.